AnkaSecure CLI – Overview

 Initialization (Required)

-Before executing any CLI command, you must initialize the CLI with encrypted credentials using the init
+Before executing any CLI command (including the demo) you must initialize the CLI with encrypted credentials using the init

 This step securely stores your clientId